777arc/textbook/content/filters.rst

    :scale: 100 %
    :align: center

-Because it's just a sliding integreation, the result is a triangle with a maximum at the point where both square pulses lined up perfectly.
+Because it's just a sliding integration, the result is a triangle with a maximum at the point where both square pulses lined up perfectly.
 Let's look at what happens if we convolve a square pulse with a triangular pulse:

 .. image:: ../_static/convolution_animation2.gif
    :scale: 150 %